santifo/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 #JackStrawPlot(day2somules, dims = 1:100) #plot the p-vals for PCs.
 Dashed line giives null distribution
 #ggsave("day2somules_v10_jackstrawplot100.pdf", width = 30, height = 15, units = c('cm'))
 ```
-An elbow plot is a quick way to assess the contribution of the principal components by standard deviation.
+An elbow plot is a quick way to assess the contribution of the principal components to the variation.
+It starts from a scatterplot where the y-axis shows the standard deviations of PCs and the x-axis shows the numbers of PCs.
+Since the PCs are ordered decreasingly by their standard deviations, the scatterplot usually presents a monotonically decreasing curve that sharply descends for the first several PCs and gradually flattens out for the subsequent PCs.

 ```R
 ElbowPlot(day2somules, ndims = 100)  #ranks PCs by percentage of variation.
 A clear dropoff is sometimes seen, though not really here. ggsave(paste0("day2somules_v10_elbowplot100_",st,".jpg"))